Drouant: History

 The establishment was founded as a bar and tobacco shop by Charles Drouant in 1880.
 At the turn of the century, it gained popularity thanks to its fresh oysters delivered by Drouant's brother-in-law, who farmed them in Brittany.
 The restaurant was taken over by Charles Drouant's son Jean Drouant in 1914, then by Jean's nephew –also named Jean– from 1946 to 1976.
 The latter sold the restaurant to Robert Pascal, a bougnat from Aveyron who had been working at Drouant for forty years.
 The establishment changed hands several times between 1986 and 2006.
 Thanks to chef Louis Gondard, the restaurant was awarded 1 star by the Michelin Guide in 1988, then 2 stars in 2005.

-In 2006, the 3-star Alsatian chef Antoine Westermann, a parent of the Drouant family, became the chef and owner of the restaurant.
+In 2006, the 3-star Alsatian chef Antoine Westermann, a member of the Drouant family, became the chef and owner of the restaurant.
 The establishment was officially renamed Drouant par Antoine Westermann.

 In 2018, the restaurant was bought by the Gardinier brothers from the Gardinier & Fils company.